robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-queries-and-syntax/partial-projection-optimization.md

----
-title: "Use both projection and raw data in single query"
+#Use both projection and raw data in single query
 linkTitle: "partial-projection-optimization"
 description: >
     How to write queries, which will use both data from projection and raw table.